Debug a failed run

 vibe replay <runId>

-This opens the read-only inspector.
-The status line tells you which stage threw, and the artifact list tells you what was already recorded.
+Read-only means you can look but not change anything.
+The status line tells you which stage threw the error, and the artifact list shows you what the run already recorded before it stopped.

 If status is failed

-The orchestrator landed in failed because a stage raised an error it couldn’t recover from.
-Look at:
+A failed status means a stage raised an error it couldn’t recover from.
+Three things to look at, in order:

-3. The validation output at .vibestrate/runs/<runId>/validation.json - if the failure was during validation, the exit codes and stderr are here.
+.vibestrate/runs/<runId>/validation.json- if the failure happened during validation, the exit codes and stderr are here.

 Common causes: